Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ### Office.Apple.Licensing.CPCPrivacyConsentViewDismissed

 This event is triggered when Privacy Consent View is dismissed by the user.
-The Privacy Consent View is displayed in countries where users' consent is required for showing upsell screens to them.
+The Privacy Consent View is displayed in countries or regions where users' consent is required for showing upsell screens to them.
 This telemetry will help us understand the actions users take when they encounter this screen.

 The following fields are collected: